project-alpha-ml/project-alpha-ml.github.io/index.markdown

 - Orders are submitted daily at regular U.S. market open.
 - The universe of stocks to choose from contains only the 150-200 highest market cap stocks from the S&P 500, selected for their significant market influence and stability.
-- All portfolios operate without leverage, using exclusively long positions.
+- All portfolios trade without leverage, using exclusively long positions.

 ## Explore the Work